-Please note that section 7.5.2 CoC 2009 holds that in such case, both the code of the country in which the company organising, implementing or supporting the international event is based and the code of the country in which the international event is taking place, shall apply.
+Please note that section 7.5.2 Pharmig CoC holds that in such case, both the code of the country in which the company organising, implementing or supporting the international event is based and the code of the country in which the international event is taking place, shall apply.

-5.2 Is it possible to pay for a doctor in connection with attending a scientific meeting?
+5.2 Is it possible to pay for a healthcare professional in connection with attending a scientific meeting?
 If so, what may be paid for?
 Is it possible to pay for his expenses (travel, accommodation, enrolment fees)?
 Is it possible to pay him for his time?

-See answer to question 5.1 above - pharmaceutical companies may bear reasonable travel and accommodation costs, as well as admission fees for scientific events related to the participants' profession.
+See the answer to question 5.1 above - pharmaceutical companies may bear reasonable travel and accommodation costs, as well as admission fees for scientific events related to the participants'

+profession.
 The participant is not allowed to be paid for his time.
-Section 7.6 CoC 2009 explicitly states that the invitation of persons as participants or speakers to such scientific events may not be made dependent on the recommendation, prescription or distribution of specific medicinal products.
+Section 7.6 Pharmig CoC explicitly states that the invitation of persons as participants or speakers to such scientific events may not be made dependent on the recommendation, prescription or distribution of specific medicinal products.

-5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of and the hospitality arrangements for scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual doctors to attend?
+5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of and the hospitality arrangements for scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual healthcare professionals to attend?

-A pharmaceutical company will not be held responsible for the contents of and the general hospitality arrangements of independent meetings where they just provide sponsorships to individual doctors to attend, but they are in any case responsible for individual sponsoring provided by them and the authority may (theoretically) challenge whether the event is a truly scientific event indeed relating to the profession of the sponsored individual.
+A pharmaceutical company will not be held responsible for the contents, and the general hospitality arrangements, of independent meetings where it just provides sponsorships to individual doctors to attend, but it is in any case responsible for individual sponsoring provided by it and the authority may (theoretically) challenge whether the event is indeed a truly scientific event relating to the profession of the sponsored individual.

-If the contents and hospitality arrangements of an event directly sponsored and organised by the company violate the advertising restrictions of the AMG, the company will most likely be held responsible by competitors and can of course be held responsible by the authorities.
+If the contents and hospitality arrangements of an event directly sponsored and organised by the company violate the advertising restrictions of the AMG, the company will most likely be held responsible by competitors and can, of course, be held responsible by the authorities.

-5.4 Is it possible to pay doctors to provide expert services (e.g. participating in focus groups)?
+5.4 Is it possible to pay healthcare professionals to provide expert services (e.g. participating in advisory boards)?
 If so, what restrictions apply?